Bari Weiss: Resignation

-2021–present: The Free Press and CBS News
+The Free Press

 In January 2021, Weiss launched a Substack newsletter titled Common Sense.
-The name was later changed to The Free Press, which became a media company of the same name.
-In February, she interviewed Gina Carano about her firing from The Mandalorian.
+The newsletter was later renamed The Free Press, which became the basis for a media company of the same name.
+In February 2021, she interviewed Gina Carano about her firing from The Mandalorian.
 On November 8, 2021, Pano Kanelos, formerly the president of St. John's College, announced the creation of the University of Austin in Weiss's newsletter.

-In 2023, Weiss publicly criticized Palestinian professor and poet Refaat Alareer for an internet post in which he ridiculed a debunked claim that a baby was burned in an oven in the October 7 attacks.
+In 2023, Weiss publicly criticized Palestinian professor and poet Refaat Alareer for a social media post in which he ridiculed a debunked claim that a baby had been burned in an oven during the October 7 attacks.
 Alareer subsequently received rape and death threats from some of Weiss's online followers.
+The Israel Defense Forces later killed Alareer and six members of his family in a targeted airstrike.